ethereum-optimism/optimism/specs/overview.md

 The rollup driver doesn't actually create blocks.
 Instead, it directs the execution engine to do so via the Engine API.
 For each iteration of the block derivation loop described above, the rollup driver will craft a _payload attributes_ object and send it to the execution engine.
 The execution engine will then convert the payload attributes object into a block, and add it to the chain.
-The basic sequence the rollup driver is as follows:
+The basic sequence of the rollup driver is as follows:

 1. Call `engine_forkchoiceUpdatedV2` with the payload attributes object.
 We'll skip over the details of the fork choice state parameter for now - just know that one of its fields is the L2 chain's `headBlockHash`, and that it is set to the